cschar/adi-grupe/devnotes.md

 #TODO

+##HOW to confirm a grupe?
+//show users , joining / leaving
+// when there are X users, show confirm button
+// give 5 minutes to confirm

+// when confirmed, set grupe to "locked",
+// column locked_in_at date time ?
+//  remove from available grupes to browse at location

+// delete grupe after 5 hours from "locked" date

 Make grupes only have 1-2 quests for now grupe --> has_many quests ,
  limit it to 2, and only grupe creator can make them